projectcalico/calico/calico/_includes/content/reqs-sys.md

 containers.
 There are two ways this can be achieved.

 - Specify `--allow-privileged` on the kubelet (deprecated).
-- Use a {% include open-new-window.html text='pod security policy' url='https://kubernetes.io/docs/concepts/policy/pod-security-policy/' %}.
+- Use a {% include open-new-window.html text='pod security policy' url='https://kubernetes.io/docs/concepts/policy/pod-security-policy/' %}(deprecated).
 {% endif -%}